ray-project/ray/doc/source/serve/architecture.md

 ## Ray Serve API Server

-Ray Serve provides a CLI TODO: link for managing your Ray Serve instance, as well as a REST API TODO:link (which the CLI calls under the hood.)
+Ray Serve provides a [CLI](serve-cli) for managing your Ray Serve instance, as well as a [REST API](serve-rest-api).

-The Ray Serve API server that responds to these REST requests is a module that is automatically loaded by the Ray API Server (also known as the Ray Dashboard).
-TODO: link, which runs on the head node.
+The Ray Serve API server that responds to these REST requests is a module that is automatically loaded when Ray starts, and runs on the head node.

 ## FAQ